Blog

 The five most important marketing metrics to track are:

+2. Customer Acquisition Cost (CAC).
 CAC is the average cost of acquiring a customer.
 It's an important KPI because it helps you understand how much money your company spends to acquire new customers.

+3. Conversion Rate.
 Conversion rates are KPIs that show how well your website converts visitors into leads, leads into marketing qualified leads (MQLs), MQLs into sales qualified leads (SQLs), SQLs into forecasted sales opportunities, and sales opportunities into customers.
 The higher each conversion rate, the more it bodes well for marketing.

+4. Churn Rate.
 Churn rate refers to how many existing customers you lose each month.
 Customer churn can be due to:

 • Defects in a product or a service offered by the company